Cognitive Scientist

 About Me

-Using a mix of experimental and correlational methods, my primary research focuses on examining the processes crucial for rational thinking and decision-making, with a particular interest in why people fall for and spread misleading information in various contexts and applied settings.
-My work not only looks at how people think about and evaluate external information, but also how we think about and evaluate our own internal thought processes (known as “metacognition”), including our ability to recognize and correct the reasoning errors and other cognitive mishaps that we all experience from time to time.
-My goal is to create research that will help people and policymakers become better critical thinkers who can more quickly “detect and reject” misleading information before it can negatively impact their lives and the lives of others.
+I am a cognitive psychologist interested in the spread of misleading information within organizational, political, and everyday contexts.
+My research focuses primarily on investigating the ways in which bullshit (and bullshitters), conspiracy theories, and political propaganda influence people’s beliefs, attitudes, and decisions.
+My work not only looks at how people think about and evaluate external information, but also at how we think about and evaluate our own internal thought processes (known as “metacognition”), including our ability to recognize and correct the reasoning errors and other cognitive mishaps that we all experience from time to time.

 Education